exasol/release-droid/doc/user_guide/user_guide.md

 #### Release Goals

 * `validate` - check if the repository is ready to be released.
 Runs on default branch if `--branch` is not provided.
 * `release` - validate and immediately start the release process.
 Only runs on the default branch.

 ## Debugging

-If you need to debug RD, you can adjust Java's log level.
+If you need to debug RD, you can adjust Java's log level in file `src/main/resources/logging.properties`.
 The default level for this project is `INFO`.
-To do that you need to change a logging level in a `logging.properties` file in the `src/main/resources/logging.properties` directory.